finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 > HoldingsAdjustment GetHoldingsAdjustment (string scope, string code, string effectiveAt, DateTimeOffset? asAt = null)

-Get holdings adjustment
+Get holding adjustment

-Get a holdings adjustment made to a transaction portfolio at a specific effectiveAt datetime.
-Note that a  holdings adjustment will only be returned if one exists for the specified effectiveAt datetime.
+Get a holdings adjustment for a transaction portfolio at a specific effective time.
+A holdings adjustment definition will only be returned if one exists for the specified effective time

 ### Example